graysonpike/tutorials/Deploy Django Server/Deploy Django Server.md

 ## Summary
 This tutorial covers the deployment of a blank Django project to a publicly accessible server.
 This includes using a domain name and configuring SSL with Let's Encrypt.
 Written for Ubuntu 18 or 20, this tutorial uses Gunicorn to process requests, and Nginx as a reverse proxy.
 Gunicorn and Nginx communicate via a socket.
 The Gunicorn service and socket are managed by Systemd.

+## Audience
+This tutorial is intended for moderately experienced web developers who have little or no experience deploying a website.
+This tutorial assumes little to no prior experience with Django.

 ## Requirements
 - DigitalOcean Droplet or other remote Ubuntu 18.04+ server
 - A domain name